parthenocissus/krcdnc/content/pages/about.md

 He holds a PhD in Informatics from the University of Belgrade.

-Currently, he works as an Assistant Professor of Digital Art and Computing at the Faculty of Media and Communications, Singidunum University, Belgrade.
-He also works as a Design Seminar Senior Associate at Petnica Science Center and a Visiting Lecturer and Research Associate at the Good Old AI Lab, University of Belgrade. <mark>&#9632;</mark>
+Currently, he works as an Assistant Professor of Digital Art and Computing at the Faculty of Media and Communications, Singidunum University, Belgrade, and as a Visiting Lecturer and Research Associate at the Good Old AI Lab, University of Belgrade. <mark>&#9632;</mark>